-- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2015 computed in accordance with FASB ASC Topic 718.
+- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2016 computed in accordance with FASB ASC Topic 718.
+The assumptions we used in valuing the option awards are described in Note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016, filed with the SEC on March 13, 2017.
 The aggregate grant date fair value does not take into account any estimated forfeitures related to service-vesting conditions.
-These amounts do not reflect the actual economic value that will be realized by director upon the vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options. - (2) Dr. Kupfer joined our Board effective November 2, 2015. - (3) Dr. Laghrissi-Thode joined our Board effective May 18, 2015.
+These amounts do not reflect the actual economic value that will be realized by director upon the vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options. - (2) Dr. Ollier and Dr. De Rubertis voluntarily elect to waive all director compensation.

-As of December 31, 2015, the aggregate number of shares subject to outstanding equity awards held by our non-employee directors was:
+As of December 31, 2016, the aggregate number of shares subject to outstanding equity awards held by our non-employee directors was:

 Name Stock Options

-Marc D. Beer 215,369
+Marc D. Beer 227,869

-David Kupfer, M.D.
-25,000
+Dr. David Kupfer 37,500

-Jan van Heek 59,467
+Jan van Heek 71,967

-Fouzia Laghrissi-Thode, M.D.
-25,000
+Dr. Fouzia Laghrissi-Thode 37,500

-Michèle Ollier, M.D.
+Dr. Michèle Ollier

-Francesco De Rubertis, Ph.D.
+Dr. Francesco De Rubertis

-Nico Vandervelpen 25,000
+Nico Vandervelpen 37,500